 Brush up on how to use a flowchart with this helpful guide.

-Want to make a flowchart of your own?
+Want to create a flowchart of your own?
 Try Lucidchart.
-It's quick, easy, and completely free.
+It's fast, easy, and totally free.

 How to create a flowchart in Word